Now Reading

 The Piano Lesson.
 (L-R) Michael Potts as Wining Boy, Ray Fisher as Lymon and John David Washington as Boy Willie in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024

-The Piano Lesson provides flashback shots of Boy Willie as a child being taught how to farm by his father, which informs his strong convictions about buying the land his ancestors were forced to toil.
-These visuals convey beautiful imagery of the landscape, and its contrast with the sunlight adds a nostalgic feel to the recollection of Boy Willie’s inner child.
-Berniece’s childhood recollections are centered around her mother, Mama Ola (Pauletta Washington), who made Bernice constantly play the piano as a way to connect with her dead husband.
-This made Bernice disconnect from playing the piano despite wanting to keep it in the family: she honors her mother’s tears and deep connection to the piano.
-The duality of maternal and paternal expression is displayed through the characters of Berniece and Boy Willie, which is intentional storytelling.
+The Piano Lesson provides flashback shots of Boy Willie as a child farming with his father.
+This informs his strong convictions about buying the land his ancestors were forced to toil.
+The visuals convey beautiful imagery of the landscape, and its contrast with the sunlight adds a nostalgic feel to the recollection of Boy Willie’s inner child.

 See Also

-Music is a big component of The Piano Lesson, and this is expressed early on when Boy Willie explains to his niece Maretha the importance of the piano by making her feel the carved-out visual representation of their ancestors.
-In a later scene, the men break out into a powerful acapella song that involves stumping and expressive belching to honor their shared space.
-In contrast, Berniece uses playing the piano to express the theme of spirituality when she calls upon the spirits of her ancestors to help her banish the evil spirit of James Sutter, a slave master who owned the piano.
-Despite a preacher attempting to bless the house and Boy Willie physically attempting to attack Sutter’s ghost, only Berniece prevails when she embraces the piano that traumatized her and calls on her ancestral lineage by playing intense, electrifying, eerie piano notes.
-The music becomes a part of Berniece, and they become intertwined, and we witness a transformation from denial of family connection to being the keeper of the family legacy.
+Despite a preacher’s attempts to bless the house and Boy Willie physically attempting to attack Sutter’s ghost, only Berniece prevails.
+This occurs when she embraces the piano that traumatized her and calls on her ancestral lineage.
+She does this while playing intense, electrifying, eerie piano notes.
+The music becomes a part of Berniece, and they become intertwined.
+We witness a transformation from denial of family connection to being the keeper of the family legacy.

 The Piano Lesson.
 (L-R) Danielle Deadwyler as Berniece and Ray Fisher as Lymon in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024